At the Project:

 How can males "recognize" good females?

-- Good females show they can keep nest sites by vigorous defence against other
+- Good females vigorously defend nest sites against other females.

 - Good females show strong, agile flight during chases.